devprosvn/mosaical-v2/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support
+## 🆘 Support

 For support and questions:
 - Create an issue in the repository
-- Join our Discord community
-- Follow our documentation
+- Check the deployment logs in `/deployments`
+- Review contract interactions on Saga Explorer

 ---

-*Built with ❤️ on Saga Chainlet*
+*Built with ❤️ on Saga Chainlet - Powering the future of decentralized NFT finance*